citrix/workspace-linux-command-reference/docs/index.md

-# Citrix Receiver for Linux 13.10 Command Reference
+# Citrix Workspace app for Linux 1808 Command Reference

-The tables below list Citrix Receiver for Linux 13.10 command-line parameters.
+The tables below list Citrix Workspace app for Linux 1808 command-line parameters.

 !!!tip "Note"
         A list of the parameters can be obtained typing `wfica` or `storebrowse` with